hoijui/JavaOSC/README.markdown

 ### Use the library

 The classes that deal with sending OSC data are located in the `com.illposed.osc` package.
-The core classes are `com.illposed.osc.OSCPort{In,  Out}`, `com.illposed.osc.OSCMessage` and `com.illposed.osc.OSCBundle`.
+The core classes are `com.illposed.osc.transport.udp.OSCPort{In,  Out}`, `com.illposed.osc.OSCMessage` and `com.illposed.osc.OSCBundle`.

-The common way to use the library is to instantiate an `OSCPort` connected to the receiving machine and then call the `send()` method on the port with the packet to send as the argument.
+The common way to use the library is to instantiate an `OSCPort{In,  Out}` connected to the receiving machine, and then call `port.send(myPacket)`.

 There are some associated JUnit tests, which also contain code that may illustrate how to use the library.